Typhoid - Medical Condition

-At present, vaccinations against typhoid provide about 70% protection, though a booster dose may be required for people who are at increased risk..
+At present, vaccinations against typhoid provide about 50% to 70% protection, though a booster dose may be required for people who are at increased risk.
 The vaccine is available as an oral capsule and as an injection.
 Your doctor will determine what form is best for you or your children.
 Even vaccinated people must follow the food safety tips listed above.
-It is best to get the vaccine at least 2 weeks before possible exposure.
+It is best to get the vaccine at least 2 weeks before possible exposure for the injected forms, or 1 week before for the oral capsules.

 All material copyright MediResource Inc. 1996 – 2023.
 Terms and conditions of use.
 The contents herein are for informational purposes only.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Source: www.medbroadcast.com/condition/getcondition/Typhoid